OverLordGoldDragon/ssqueezepy/tests/ridge_track_readme/README.md

 The method is based on a forward-backward greedy algorithm that penalises frequency jumps similar to the MATLAB function 'tfridge' (https://de.mathworks.com/help/signal/ref/tfridge.html).

 Further information about algorithm as well as limitations and comparisson to other ridge extraction schemes can be found in the following publication:
- 'On the extraction of instantaneous frequencies fromridges in time-frequency representations of signals",D. Iatsenko, P. V. E. McClintock, A. Stefanovska, https://arxiv.org/pdf/1310.7276.pdf
+ 'On the extraction of instantaneous frequencies from ridges in time-frequency representations of signals", D. Iatsenko, P. V. E. McClintock, A. Stefanovska, https://arxiv.org/pdf/1310.7276.pdf